BorisPlaton/localstack-example/README.md

 ### Scripts

 The `.env.local` file also has a bunch of scripts that are used during development & local deployment.
-Let's take at look on them:
+Let's take a look at them:
 ```shell
 # ==== DEVELOPMENT SCRIPTS
 new-migration-file() (